Site Map

 Audience recording

-The quality of an audience tape depends on the equipment used by the taper as well as the position of the taper in the arena.
-There are some excellent tapes available from several small tours simply because Led Zeppelin played smaller venues then and it was easier to capture the sound when the band was only a short distance away.
-As the tours grew larger and the band began to play arenas and stadiums, the position of the taper became more important, and many of the audience tapes from the later tours pale in comparison to the earlier ones because the taper was unable to record from a good location.
-No doubt the exceptions are all of Mike Millard tapes.
-Millard used a wheelchair as a prop to secure the best position at shows.
-His taping equipment comprised a Nakamichi stereo cassette deck and AKG microphones.
-Their possibly most known recording is an almost complete stunning performance from Los Angeles Forum on June 21st, 1977, commonly called "Listen To This, Eddie".
-The other good exceptions include legendary "Blueberry Hill" TMQ/Blimp source of September 4th, 1970 show, some of 1971 and 1972 Japanese shows, New York February 12th, 1975 gig and Copenhagen and Knebworth July and August 1979 dates.
+The quality of an audience tape depends on the equipment used by the taper, as well as the position of the taper in the arena.
+There are some excellent tapes available from several small tours, simply because the band played smaller venues, and it was easier to capture the sound when the band was only a short distance away.
+As the tours grew larger and the band began to play arenas and stadiums, the position of the taper became more important, and many of the audience tapes from the latter tours pale in comparison to the earlier ones because the taper was unable to record from a good location.

 Soundboard recording